Talks

 Decolonising Museums: Changing Curatorial Practices at the Pitt Rivers and Quai Branly

-Online talk in the Department of Continued Education course Decolonisation at the Pitt Rivers Museum presenting my postdoctoral research on changing curatorial practices at the Pitt Rivers Museum in Oxford and Musée du Quai Branly in Paris, supported by the Carlsberg Foundation.
+Online talk in the Department of Continued Education course Decolonisation at the Pitt Rivers Museum presenting the postdoctoral research on changing curatorial practices conducted at the Pitt Rivers Museum in Oxford and Musée du Quai Branly in Paris.

 Photo of wooden mask from Côte d'Ivoire on display at Musée du Quai Branly by V. Nielsen (2023).